dglt1/optimus-switch-sddm/README.md

 - this should be pretty straight forward, if however, you cant figure it out, i am @dglt on the manjaro forum. i hope this
 - is as useful for you as it is for me.

+- added side-note, for persistent changes to configurations, modify the configurations used for switching located in
+ - /etc/switch/nvidia/  and  /etc/switch/intel/